dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T1274: Balance is needed between freedom and protection.
+### T1274: Individual freedoms and privacy should be upheld with proper regulations.

 |Support|
 |---|